seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 「I don't know.
 She was in that state when she came back from the castle.
 Karstedt-sama, perhaps you know something and that's why you came back so unexpectedly?」

-「I was told by Florenzia-sama that I should check on her.
+「I was told by Florencia-sama that I should check on her.
 I have no idea what is going on and I don't know the cause.」

 After a silent exchange of looks with the attendants, I gave up trying to find out the cause of the problem and went to my room.